PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/finalizers.md

 Finalizers don't usually specify the code to execute.
 Instead, they are typically lists of keys on a specific resource similar to annotations.
-Kubernetes specifies some finalizers automatically, but you can also specify your own.
+PlaidCloud specifies some finalizers automatically, but you can also specify your own.

 ## How finalizers work